offconvex/offconvex.github.io/_posts/blog_post2.md

 $$|E_{x} D(x, E(x)) - E_{z} D(G(z), z)| \leq \epsilon$$

-(In other words, $D$ has roughly similar output in Settings 1 and 2.)
+In other words, $D$ has roughly similar output in Settings 1 and 2.
+The next theorem applies when the distribution consists of realistic images, as explained later.

 > (Informal theorem) If discriminator $D$ has capacity (i.e., number of parameters)  at most $N$, then there is an encoder $E$ of capacity $\ll N$ and  generator $G$ of slightly larger capacity than $N$ such that $(G, E)$ can $\epsilon$-fool every $D$.
 Furthermore, the generator is very far from having learnt a meaningful representation of the distribution because its distribution is essentially supported on a bit more than $N$ images, and the encoder $E$ just outputs white noise (i.e. does not extract any "meaningful" features) given an image.

-Let's describe what the generator/encoder in the above theorem look like.

-Let's consider the encoder first: one of the reasons that encoder-decoder GANs seem very powerful is that the discriminator ought to be able to learn to simulate $E$ if it needs to, and thus acquire the ability to apply $E$ to the output of $G$.
-This suggests that training should enforce $E$ to be a much smaller deep net than the discriminator.
-This was one conceptual hurdle for us: how to exhibit bad solutions where $E$ is a smaller net than the discriminator?
+It is important here that the encoder's capacity is much less than $N$, and thus the theorem allows a discriminator that is able to simulate $E$ if it needed, and in particular verify for a random seed $z$ that $E(G(z)) \approx z$.
+The theorem says that even such a verification cannot force the  encoder to produce meaningful codes.
+This is the really counterintuitive aspect of the result, and for several weeks we were stumped by how to prove the existence of such a $(G, E)$ pair.

 We ensure this with a simple trick: we will assume the image distribution is mildly "noised": say, every 100th pixel is replaced by Gaussian noise.
 To a human, such an image would of course be indistinguishable from a real image.
 (The proof could be carried out via some other assumptions to the effect that images have an innate stochastic/noise component that is efficiently extractable by a small neural network.
 But let's keep things clean.)
 When noise $\eta$ is thus added to an image $x$, we denote the resulting image as $x \odot \eta$.